lab1092/blender-manual_ja/manual/motion_tracking/index.rst

   and then it can be moved to the needed location.
 When it's moved to the desired position, FIXME(Template Unsupported: Shortcut/Mouse; {{Shortcut/Mouse|lmb}}) can be used to finish placing the new marker.
   Also, :kbd:`Enter` and :kbd:`Space` can be used to finish placing the marker.
-  But it's faster to use :kbd:`Ctrl-lmb` to place markers directly on the footage.
+  But it's faster to use :kbd:`Ctrl-LMB` to place markers directly on the footage.
   This shortcut will place the marker in the place you've clicked.
   One more feature here: until you've released the mouse button, you can adjust the marker position by moving the mouse and using